brekk/mad-notes/notes/Fundamentals/Types.md

 ## Char
 Single characters delimited by single quotes: e.g. `'a'`
 ## Numeric
 Types that represent number values.
-When needed in functions which can accept generic numbers, remember to declare the [[Core - Functions#Constraints|constraints]].
+When needed in functions which can accept generic numbers, remember to declare the [[Functions#Constraints|constraints]].
 ### Integer
 Signed whole numbers which can be negative.
 These can be expressed as digits with or without a `_i` suffix.
 ### Byte